Tag Archives: Cloud ERP

 First of all, let me start by saying that I am a huge fan of Cloud-based ERP!
 Want to know why?
 Here are some numbers and statistics from our experience implementing ERP in the last year.

 In 2017, roughly 60% of all our new ERP customers were Cloud-based.
-Last quarter, the adoption rate of new customers choosing the Cloud was 100% across our SAP, Sage and MYOB Advanced business units.
+Last quarter, the adoption rate of new customers choosing the Cloud was 100% across our SAP, Sage and MYOB Acumatica(formerly MYOB Advanced) business units.

 These numbers indicate what most ERP providers already know.
 There is a growing shift towards taking ERP into the cloud.